Employment Rights Bill

 - Employers will have to make a payment to workers each time there is a change to a shift at short notice.
 Details will be clarified in regulations, but compensation will be proportionate to the cancellation or curtailment.

-- whether both the end hirer and the agency should be responsible for providing reasonable notice of shifts
+- both the employment agency and the end hirer will be responsible for providing an agency worker with reasonable notice of shifts

 These new provisions replace the Workers (Predictable Terms and Conditions) Act 2023 which never came into force and which will be expressly repealed once the Bill receives Royal Assent.